-- 10.4 Check internal components for damage grate, bricks, baffles, log guard - and for obvious build up of soot, ash or debris above the flue baffle(s) (these can be found in the upper part of the firebox).
-Use a torch if necessary. - 10.5 If there are any signs of a build up of debris above the flue baffle(s) either: - Arrange for the chimney to be swept (see Care & Maintenance Instructions, Section 12). - Remove the baffles and clear the debris (see Pre-Installation Instructions, Section 3). - 10.6 To refresh painted finishes a touch up spray is available.
-Contact your Yeoman retailer quoting the serial number found on the appliance data badge.
+- 10.4 Check internal components for damage and for obvious build up of soot, ash or debris above the flue baffle(s) (these can be found in the upper part of the firebox).
+Use a torch if necessary. - 10.5 If there are any signs of a build up of debris above the flue baffle(s) either: - Arrange for the chimney to be swept (see Care & Maintenance Instructions, Section 12). - Remove the baffles and clear the debris (see Pre-Installation Instructions, Section 4).

-Do not use aerosol sprays near an operating appliance.
-Do not use abrasive cleaner or cleaning pads.

-10.7 Check that the door shuts properly and creates an effective seal.
+- 10.6 To refresh painted finishes a touch up spray is available.
+Contact your Yeoman retailer quoting the serial number found on the appliance date badge. - Do not use aerosol sprays near an operating appliance.
+Do not use abrasive cleaner or cleaning pads. - 10.7 Check that the door shuts properly and creates an effective seal.
 Leaking door seals prevent the appliance working properly.

-Registered on the Competent Persons Scheme (GB only) see page 34/ INFO (Republic of Ireland).

-Care & Maintenance